tonyjoseph001/habitisam/bugs.md

 - recording required premission, need to ask for permission before installing the app. if permission is not granted, when click on record button, it should show a message that recording is not allowed and ask for permission.

 Goal Page

-- reward image should be * and that box should be editable along with + and - buttons.
-- recording required premission, need to ask for permission before installing the app. if permission is not granted, when click on record button, it should show a message that recording is not allowed and ask for permission.
-- Error message like "Please enter a ttitle" should be in model window.
-- Goal type should be changed to "Progress Goal"
+- Goal type should be changed to "Progress Goal" - Fixed
-- Slider  can remove from goal type, doesnt make any sense
+- Slider  can remove from goal type, doesnt make any sense - Fixed

 Child Dashboard
 - Profile icons are hardcoded, It should the exacat same icons from child profile